dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/enterprise-permissions.md

 Analysts can perform the following actions in projects they are assigned to:
 - Use the IDE
-- Manage their personal developer credentials
+- Configure personal developer credentials
 - View environments
 - View job definitions
 - View historical runs